keiji-imai/blog/content/posts/mags/index.md

 ![Cross Section](images/instructables_cross_section.jpg)

 ## Money
-We got selected for ProjX funding ($500)!
-Hopefully we will also get money form the IAP Minigrant.
+We got selected for ProjX and IAP Minigrant funding (total $1350)!

 I bought some electrical stuff for prototyping.
 Hopefully I will be able to make something cool with this soon.